ShokoLocoMocco/ShokoLocoMocco/README.md

 # Hi there 👋

-I'm a Data Analysis and Visualization master's student in NYC.<br>
+I'm currently a master's student studying Data Analysis and Visualization in NYC.<br>
-I love R programming 😍 and believe in prosperity of the world around R.💪🤓<br>
+I love **R** programming 😍 and believe in prosperity of the world around R.💪🤓<br>
 <br>

 ### My recent swag: